Jingle Jangle Is A Reminder That The Best Christmas Movies Are Black

-Welcome to “What’s Good,” where we break down what’s soothing, distracting, or just plain good in the streaming world.
-We started this column over at R29 Canada.
-Now, we’re bringing our recommendations—and “rooting for everybody Black” energy—to our R29Unbothered readers.
-Enjoy!
+Welcome to “What’s Good,” a column where we break down what’s soothing, distracting, or just plain good in the streaming world.

 What’s Good?
 Jingle Jangle is extremely good—an instant classic, if you will.
 But its recent success has exposed two things about the world of holiday films: one, it’s way too white, and two, the classic Black Christmas movies that do exist (and are also very good) continue to get overlooked every damn holiday season.